-The following items, maintained in the Office of the Provost, will constitute the official record for each full-time and part-time faculty member:
+The following items, maintained in the Office of the Provost-Chief Academic Officer, will constitute the official record for each full-time and part-time faculty member:

-A. Confidential Personnel Records: All records supporting faculty actions relating to status, the basis for remuneration, discipline, official transcripts (or other official documentations deemed as equivalents), and all records related to appeals or grievances a member of the faculty has filed against the university; grievance documents and records shall be in a separate file available only to the Grievance Committee, Office of the Provost and University Legal Counsel.
-However, if parts of these records contain information which is not exempt under the Mississippi Public Records Act, those parts of such records are of public record.
+A. Confidential Personnel Records: All records supporting faculty actions relating to status, the basis for remuneration, discipline, official transcripts (or other official documentations deemed as equivalents), and all records related to appeals or grievances a member of the faculty has filed against the university; grievance documents and records shall be in a separate file available only to the Grievance Committee, Office of the information which is not exempt under the Mississippi Public Records Act, those parts of such records are of public record.

-- B. Appointment Letters/Contracts: The appointment letter, contracts, and letters of recommendation made at the time of the initial appointment, and, - C. Academic Records: A record of the faculty member's status, such as tenure, rank and promotions; assignment to university wide committees and other special assignments; and educational leaves, such as sabbatical and professional leaves.
+- B. Appointment Letters/Contracts: The appointment letter, contracts, and letters of recommendation made at the time of the initial appointment, and, - C. Academic Records: A record of the faculty member's status, such as tenure applications and related materials, rank and promotions; assignment to university wide committees and other special assignments; and educational leaves, such as sabbatical and professional leaves.